 A limited number of university-owned apartments are available for students with families.
-For this reason, students with families who are planning to attend Oakwood University and live in family housing are strongly urged to apply at least one year prior to the semester they plan to arrive with the V.P. for Financial Administration.
+For this reason, students with families who are planning to attend Oakwood University and live in family housing are strongly urged to apply at least one year prior to the semester they plan to arrive with the Dean of West Oaks/Annexes/Family Housing.